 - Customize the Aha! score so that you can more easily prioritize features in a release.

 Report on features

 Reporting on features allows you to collaborate with your team, inform internal stakeholders of your product’s progress, and visualize the work you are doing to reach your strategic goals.

 - Use roadmaps like the features roadmap to visualize and present on your strategy.

 - Use analytics to dig deeper into the data that your features provide.

-- Use any page, roadmap, or analytical report you find in Aha! for Product to create and share beautiful, insightful presentations with notebooks.
+- Use any page, roadmap, or analytical report you find in Aha! to create and share beautiful, insightful presentations.